-- Customers get two new stock picks per month.
+- Customers get two new Stock Advisor picks per month.

-- Subscriptions cost $99 for the first year and then $199 per year going forward.
+- Subscriptions cost $99 for the first year (for new members) and then $199 per year going forward.

 - You can try it risk-free for the first 30 days and then cancel for a full refund if you're not satisfied.